rafaqz/FieldMetadata.jl/README.md

 FieldMetadata on nested structs can be flattened into a vector or tuple very efficiently with [Flatten.jl](https://github.com/rafaqz/Flatten.jl), where they are also used to exclude fields from flattening.

+This example that adds string description metadata to fields in a struct:

 ```julia
 @metadata describe ""